 We overcome and healing comes when we yield our hearts, our failures and struggles to God and use them to glorify Him and help others.

 I’m thrilled to announce that my article, I Hate Commitment (or is it Failure I Fear?) won 3rd place in the 2019 Serious Writer’s North Carolina Christian Writers Conference Tar Heel awards for the short non-fiction category.
 (NCCWC)

-Congratulations also to Pastor Chip Ganiear, as several of his quotes are included in this article.
-(And thanks for the great sermon, Pastor Chip, and for always patiently answering my million questions. 🙂 )
+Congratulations to Pastor Chip Ganiear, as several of his quotes are included in this article.
+(Thanks for the great sermon, Pastor, and for always patiently answering my million questions. 🙂 )